|

 Five of Mrs. Babcock's illustrations are shown above.

-Note especially the fox hunts on Jackson Avenue and Underhill lane,
+Note especially the fox hunts on Jackson Avenue and Underhill lane on

 bottom left and center.